 Running Gag: After Indy says, "X never ever marks the spot", everything has X marking the spot.

 Samus Is a Girl: Indy and Marcus are a little surprised to see that Dr. Schneider is, in fact, Dr. Elsa Schneider.
 To their credit, not too surprised.

 Self-Destructing Security: The Holy Grail is protected by many layers of secrets, guards and traps.
 The final resort, however, is that the Grail can never pass beyond "The Great Seal".
 Doing so results in the entire place self destructing and the Grail being lost forever.

 Vogel: Tell me about this miserable little diary of yours.
-The book is useless and yet you come all the way back to Berlin to get it.
+We got the map so the book is useless and yet you come all the way back to Berlin to get it.
 Why? (slaps Henry with his glove) Why? (slap!)
 What are you hiding? (slap!)
 What does the diary tell you that it doesn't tell us?